openstack-archive/tricircle/README.md

     cd ./tricircle/cinderproxy
     ```
     follow README.md instruction to install the proxy.
 Please change the configuration value in the install.sh according to your environment setting

-    Navigate to the  folder
-    ```
-    cd ./tricircle/icehouse-patches/cinder/uuid-mapping-patch/cinder/db/sqlalchemy
-    cp models.py $python_installation_path/site-packages/cinder/db/sqlalchemy
-    ```
-    This file is a patch for instance UUID mapping used in the proxy nodes.

   - L2 proxy